-This log message indicates the reload process of NSD has failed for some reason.
-This can be anything from a missing database file to internal errors.

-The file ixfr.db contains only part of expected data.
-The corruption is removed by snipping off the trailing part.

-This is printed for every reload.
+- Reload process <pid> failed with status , continuing with old database This log message indicates the reload process of NSD has failed for some reason.
+This can be anything from a missing database file to internal errors. - snipping off trailing partial part of <ixfr.db> The file ixfr.db contains only part of expected data.
+The corruption is removed by snipping off the trailing part. - memory recyclebin holds <num> bytes This is printed for every reload.
 NSD allocates and deallocates memory to service IXFR updates.
 The recycle bin holds deallocated memory ready for future use.
-If the number grows too large, a restart resets it.

-xfrd: max number of tcp connections (32) reached

-This line is printed when more than 32 zones need a zone transfer at the same time.
+If the number grows too large, a restart resets it. - xfrd: max number of tcp connections (32) reached This line is printed when more than 32 zones need a zone transfer at the same time.
 The value is a compile constant (xfrd-tcp.h), but if this happens often for you, we could make this a config option.
 NSD will reuse existing TCP connections to the same primary (determined by IP address) to transfer up to 64k zones from that primary.
-Thus this error should only happen with more than 32 primaries or more than 64\32=2M zones that need to be updated at the same time.
+Thus this error should only happen with more than 32 primaries or more than 6432=2M zones that need to be updated at the same time.